Skein relations for tangle Floer homology: The unoriented skein relation

 We first prove Equation~\ref{eqn:tri_homo}.
 Fix a domain that can be written as a juxtaposition $p * r$ (resp.\ $r * p$), where $p$ is a triangle and $r$ is a rectangle.
 Recall that triangles are always interior polygons; this means that $\algl{p} = \ideml{\x}$ and $\algr{p} = \idemr{\x}$, and so the algebra elements that a juxtaposition $p * r$ (resp.\ $r * p$) outputs are always $\algl{r}$ and $\algr{r}$.
 At least one of these is an idempotent element, since the rectangle $r$ cannot be two-bordered.
 Focusing on $p * r$ (resp.\ $r * p$), there are three cases; the polygons may be disjoint, their interiors may overlap, or they may share a common corner.

 If the polygons are disjoint or if their interiors overlap, the domain can be alternatively decomposed as $r' * p'$ (resp.\ $p' * r'$), where $r$ and $r'$ have the same support, and so do $p$ and $p'$.
 Thus, the domain contributes twice to the sum in the first equation above.
 Since the base rings are of characteristic $2$, the total contribution is $0$.
 The output algebra elements are obviously the same for both juxtapositions, since the underlying rectangles are the same in the two canceling juxtapositions.
 All possibilities of $p * r$ and $r * p$, where $p$ and $r$ have overlapping interiors, are listed in Figure~\ref{fig:tri_overlap}.
+In this and following figures, all possibilities of composite domains are to be understood up to rotation by $\pi$.
+The reader may verify that these lists are complete by examining Figure~\ref{fig:hd_cut} and using basic planar geometry.

 If, instead, the polygons $p$ and $r$ share a common corner, $p * r$ (resp.\ $r * p$) always has exactly one alternative decomposition as $r' * p'$ (resp.\ $p' * r'$), where $p$ and $p'$ are triangles with distinct supports, and $r$ and $r'$ are rectangles with distinct supports.
 See Figure~\ref{fig:tri_corner_sp}.
 Again, this domain does not contribute to the sum.
 It is also apparent from the same figure that the intersections of the domain in question with both $\bdyL \Sigma$ and $\bdyR \Sigma$ (which may or may not be empty) are the same in both decompositions, and so again the output algebra elements are the same.
-All possibilities where $p$ and $r$ share a corner are listed in Figure~\ref{fig:tri_corner}.
+All possibilities where $p$ and $r$ share a common corner are listed in Figure~\ref{fig:tri_corner}.